US storm brings tornadoes, blizzard-like conditions; 2 dead – KION546

 The Caddo Parish Coroner’s Office said the body of 8-year-old Nikolus Little was found around 11 p.m.
 Tuesday in a wooded area.
 His mother, Yoshiko A. Smith, 30, was found dead under storm debris around 2:30 a.m.
 Wednesday.

-Sheriff Steve Prator said their home was destroyed and the boy ended up a half-mile away, while his mother’s body was discovered one street over from where their mobile home stood.
-When deputies arrived at their address, they found nothing but a concrete slab, said sheriff’s Sgt.
-Casey Jones.
+Sheriff Steve Prator said their home was destroyed and the boy ended up a half-mile away, while his mother’s body was discovered one street over from where their house stood.
+He said the child’s father reported them missing.

-“I wouldn’t even know if they knew a house was there to begin with,” Jones told The Associated Press on Wednesday.
+“We couldn’t even find the house that he was describing with the address.
+Everything was gone,” Prator told Shreveport TV station KSLA.

+In Union Parish, on Louisiana’s northern border with Arkansas, Farmerville Mayor John Crow said a Tuesday night tornado badly damaged an apartment complex where 50 families lived and wiped out a neighboring trailer park with about 10 homes.
+“It happened quick,” Crow said in a Wednesday interview, adding that about 30 homes were damaged along nearby Lake D’Arbonne.

 The forecast Wednesday called for more severe storms with additional tornadoes expected across an area of the Gulf Coast region populated by nearly 3 million people from New Orleans to Mobile, Alabama.
 More damaging weather was possible in the Florida panhandle.